 Known for her highly personable and practical approach, Lyndsey achieves efficient resolutions for clients that are tailored to their business objectives.

-Lyndsey Delamont is an associate in our Litigation Group in Calgary.
+Lyndsey Delamont is a partner in our Litigation Group in Calgary.
 Her practice is focused on representing companies in complex commercial matters primarily in the energy industry, as well as in the food and agribusiness sector.

 Since 2016, Lyndsey has served on the national pro bono committee at McCarthy Tétrault LLP which helps oversee the approximately 10,000 hours per year of pro bono services that the firm’s lawyers provide to the community.
-Lyndsey is the supervising lawyer for the Pro Bono Students Canada (PBSC) Dare to Dream Project, which delivers a mock trial program to Siksika First Nation students.
-She is a regular volunteer with the Civil Claims Duty Counsel Project and Queen’s Bench Amicus Project, which provide pro bono legal advice to unrepresented litigants in the Alberta courts.
+Lyndsey is the supervising lawyer for the Pro Bono Students Canada (PBSC) Indigenous Youth Outreach Project, which delivers a mock trial program to Siksika First Nation students.
+She volunteers with the Civil Claims Duty Counsel Project and Queen’s Bench Amicus Project, which provide pro bono legal advice to unrepresented litigants in the Alberta courts.

-Lyndsey is a contributor to the firm’s class actions blog.
-She has also co-authored a number of articles, including:
+Lyndsey has co-authored a number of articles, including:

 - “Piercing the Corporate Veil: A Canadian Overview and Risk Assessment”, Annual Review of Civil Litigation (2014)